 Google Merchant Account

 To get started, you have to set up your product feed.
-It will connect you with your account in Google Merchant Center.
-To highlight your products, you should sign up and follow the step-by-step instructions for a Google Merchant Center account.
+It will connect you with your account in Google Merchant Centre.
+To highlight your products, you should sign up and follow the step-by-step instructions for a Google Merchant Centre account.

 Don’t worry!
 It is very simple and easy to navigate.
-Your Google Merchant Center will primarily serve as your home base for your products and their information.
+Your Google Merchant Centre will primarily serve as your home base for your products and their information.